 What is GPG?

 The program announced the first set of technologies to be studied in 2011.
-The GPG program now has 33 technologies set for evaluation in buildings across the country.
-Nine results have been published to date.
-Results from these evaluations will continue to improve performance our buildings while assisting industry in deploying new technologies and practices into the broader market.
+The GPG program now has 19 ongoing evaluation in buildings across the country.
+Thirteen results have been published to date.
+Results from these evaluations will continue to improve performance in our buildings while assisting industry in deploying new technologies and practices into the broader market.

 We continue to study sustainable technologies, and will be issuing more results.

-As a result of previous Green Proving Ground studies, GSA will install more than 16,000 cost-saving advanced power strips in over eighty facilities across nine of GSA’s regional offices and its Washington, D.C. headquarters building and wireless sensors networks in two GSA operated data centers.
+As a result of previous Green Proving Ground studies, GSA will install more than 16,000 cost- and energy-saving advanced power strips in over eighty facilities across its portfolio, and wireless sensors networks in two GSA operated data centers.